markusbjorklund/markusbjorklund/README.md

 ### Hi there.
 My name is Markus and this is my README 👋

-This file is currently under :construction: so have some :cake: and a cup of java :grin:

-But since you're here...

-🔭 I'm a student at Centria University of Applied Sciences
+:school_satchel: I'm a student at Centria University of Applied Sciences
-🌱 I'm learning more about React on my free time
+:eyeglasses: I'm learning more about React on my free time
 :video_game: I'm also doing some light gaming when time allows

 If you want to know more perhaps we could have a :speech_balloon: